About the parklands

 Visitors can usually walk down to the creek to view the historic bluestone bridge and walk to The Nook, however, due to Sunbury Road upgrades this access will be temporarily closed until March 2024.

-Hume City Council manages Apex Park.
+Hume City Council manages Apex Park

 Visit Jacksons Hill Reserve and enjoy the all-abilities path down the valley.
 View the historic mill while listening to the creek flow.
 At sunset, enjoy the colours of the red cliffs on the other side of the creek.

-Jacksons Hill Reserve
+Get directions to Jacksons Hill Reserve

 Hume City Council manages Jacksons Hill Reserve.